tweag/rules_haskell/README.md

 provision GHC.

-If you are on NixOS, this is the only way to set up your project, because the GHC toolchain provisioned through `--use-bindists` cannot be executed on NixOS.
+If you are on NixOS, this is the only way to set up your project, because the GHC toolchain provisioned through binary distributions cannot be executed on NixOS.

 [bazel-cli-commands]: https://docs.bazel.build/versions/master/command-line-reference.html#commands
 [nixpkgs]: https://nixos.org/nixpkgs/